adex-hub/expenses-chart-component-main/README.md

 ### What I learned

 I really had the opportunity to experience data visualization via bar charts for the first time and I was able to learn a lot and code according to the design.
-This project taught me resilience as the
+This project taught me resilience as I didn't have any previous experience with chart JS.

 ### Continued development